castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 specific meanings and to be globally unique.
 This can be inconvenient when only a simple, locally unique identifier with an application-dependent meaning is desired.

-There exists a need for a simple URI (Uniform Resource Identifier) scheme that satisfies the following requirements:
+There exists a need for a simple URI scheme that satisfies the following requirements:

 - Identifiers include a string of characters that can be interpreted in an application-dependent manner to identify and possibly locate a resource.